Wildlife Veterinary Internship in Malawi

 • Lobbying with policy makers for wildlife protection.

-As a veterinary intern on this program, your tasks will include;
+As a Veterinary intern in Malawi, you’ll work from Tuesday – Saturday and your tasks will include;

-• Assisting with emergency surgeries when they happen.
-(Note that this isn’t a daily occurrence.)
+• Assisting with emergency surgeries when they happen (Note: this isn’t a daily occurrence)

-• Potentially doing field work with the local veterinarian team (depending on your level and the programs running at the time you’ll join) /li>
+• Potentially doing field work with the team’s research and field veterinarian team (depending on your level and the programs running at the time you’re on the ground)

 Requirements